Valmohaugen/iQuHack-2025/README.md

 - Engineer and analyze lab-frame Hamiltonians, producing animations and insights into quantum state dynamics.
 - Compare simulation methods, implement gates, and apply optimal control.
 - Example solutions (see `submission/VeggieGalaxy`) demonstrate successful implementation and analysis.
     3. **Consult Resources:**
         - Review the `Resources` file for background information and helpful links.

     4. **Review and Submit Solutions:**
         - Check the `VeggieGalaxy` folder for a sample team submission.
         - Create your own team folder under `submission` and add your completed notebooks and a README describing your approach and results.

     5. **Dependencies:**
         - Ensure you have Python, Jupyter, and required packages (e.g., `dynamiqs`, `jax`, `matplotlib`, `numpy`, `scipy`) installed.
         - If additional packages are needed, list them in your team README or provide a `requirements.txt`.

     ## Results

     When the project is run end-to-end:

     - **Challenge 1** produces time-evolved quantum states of a cat qubit, with visualizations of photon number, parity, and Wigner functions.
 It demonstrates stabilization via two-photon dissipation, compares simulation methods, and shows the effect of quantum gates and optimal control.
     - **Challenge 2** simulates the system in the lab frame, engineering complex Hamiltonians and visualizing the resulting quantum state evolution.
 The results include animations of the Wigner function and insights into Hamiltonian engineering.
     - **Team Submissions** (e.g., VeggieGalaxy) provide example solutions, demonstrating successful implementation and analysis of the challenges.
->>>>>>> f23cbce (updated README)